 Students are expected to complete readings during the week that they are posted.
 Reading assignments will relate to the class lectures and discussions occurring during the week that they are posted.
+Reading assignments will be posted in weekly modules.

 Discussion Board Posts